Roger Moore

 On television, Moore played the lead role of Simon Templar, the title character in the British mystery thriller series The Saint (1962–1969).
-He also had roles in American series, including Beau Maverick on the Western Maverick (1960–1961), in which he replaced James Garner as the lead, and a co-lead, with Tony Curtis, in the action-comedy The Persuaders!
+He also had roles in American series, including Beau Maverick in the Western series Maverick (1960–1961), in which he replaced James Garner as the lead, and a co-lead, with Tony Curtis, in the action-comedy The Persuaders!
 (1971–1972).
-Continuing to act on screen in the decades after his retirement from the Bond franchise, Moore's final appearance was in a pilot for a new Saint series that became a 2017 television film.
+Continuing to act in the decades after his retirement from the Bond franchise, Moore's final appearance was in a pilot for a new Saint series that became a 2017 television film.

 Moore was appointed a UNICEF Goodwill Ambassador in 1991 and was knighted by Queen Elizabeth II in 2003 for services to charity.
 In 2007, he received a star on the Hollywood Walk of Fame for his contributions to the film industry.
 He was made a Commander of the Order of Arts and Letters by the French government in 2008.

 Early life

-Roger Moore was born on 14 October 1927 in Stockwell, London.
-He was the only child of George Alfred Moore (1904–1997), a policeman based in Bow Street, London, and Lillian "Lily" Pope (1904–1986).
+Roger George Moore was born on 14 October 1927 in Stockwell, London.
+He was the only child of George Alfred Moore (1904–1997), a Metropolitan Police officer based at Bow Street in central London, and Lillian "Lily" Pope (1904–1986).
 His mother was born in Calcutta, India, to an English family.
 He attended Battersea Grammar School, but was evacuated to Holsworthy in Devon during the Second World War, and attended Launceston College in Cornwall.
 He was further educated at Dr Challoner's Grammar School in Amersham, Buckinghamshire.

-Moore was apprenticed to an animation studio, but was fired after he made a mistake with some animation cels.
-When his father investigated a robbery at the home of film director Brian Desmond Hurst, Moore was introduced to the director and hired as an extra for the 1945 film Caesar and Cleopatra.
+Moore was apprenticed to an animation studio, but he was sacked after he made a mistake with some animation cels.
+When his father investigated a robbery at the home of the film director Brian Desmond Hurst, Moore was introduced to the director and hired as an extra for the 1945 film Caesar and Cleopatra.
 While there, Moore attracted an off-camera female fan following, and Hurst decided to pay Moore's fees at the Royal Academy of Dramatic Art.
 Moore spent three terms at RADA, where he was a classmate of his future Bond co-star Lois Maxwell, the original Miss Moneypenny.
-During his time there, he developed the Mid-Atlantic accent and relaxed demeanour that became his screen persona.
+During his time there, he developed the relaxed demeanour that became his screen persona.
+He graduated from RADA in 1945.

 At 18, shortly after the end of the Second World War, Moore was conscripted for national service.
 On 21 September 1946, he was commissioned into the Royal Army Service Corps as a second lieutenant.
-He was an officer in the Combined Services Entertainment section, eventually becoming a captain commanding a small depot in West Germany.
-There he looked after entertainers for the armed forces passing through Hamburg.
+He was an officer in the Combined Services Entertainment section, eventually becoming a captain commanding a small depot in West Germany, where he looked after entertainers for the armed forces passing through Hamburg.